 - Validates that the JSON Web Token is signed with a certificate that's configured through OpenID and known to Azure Resource Manager.

 - Review the issued at (iat) and expiration (exp) claims to confirm that the token is active and can be accepted.

 When all validations are complete, Azure Resource Manager uses the object id (oid) and the groups claims to make a list of resources that the principal can access.

-After deployment, Azure Active Directory global administrator permission isn't required.
+After deployment, Microsoft Entra Global Administrator permission isn't required.
 However, some operations may require the global admin credentials (for example, a resource provider installer script or a new feature requiring a permission to be granted).
 You can either temporarily re-instate the account's global admin permissions or use a separate global admin account that's an owner of the default provider subscription.

 Use Role-Based Access Control